-Departments and instructors trust us to maintain the academic integrity of all faculty final exams, which is why exams must be viewed in a supervised setting.
+In order to maintain the academic integrity of final exams, exams must be viewed in a supervised setting.
 Think of the rules surrounding your viewing as an extension of the rules that exist for writing an exam.
-Since you can’t use your phone, talk to your neighbour, or bring outside notes during an exam, you can’t do so during an exam viewing.
+Since you are not permitted to use your phone, talk to other students, or bring outside notes during an exam, you are not able to do so during an exam viewing.
 If you decide to appeal your mark after a viewing, it is essential that the exam being reevaluated is in the exact same state as the originally written exam.
-To ensure the academic integrity of all exams, the following regulations are in place for all exam viewings:
+To ensure academic integrity, the following regulations are in place for all exam viewings:

-- Students viewing examinations may not be accompanied by anyone else.
+- Students viewing exams may not be accompanied by anyone.

-- All belongings should be placed at the side of the room or under the table.
-Nothing, including writing instruments or cell phones, should be on the viewing table.
+- All belongings must be placed at the side of the room or under the table.
+Nothing is permitted to be on the viewing table.

-- Students must show their University of Toronto Photo ID/Library Card, and sign for each examination they view.
+- Students must show their TCard and sign in for each exam they view.

-- Students may not consult books or notes, nor take any notes or photographs, while viewing examinations.
+- Students may not consult books, notes or any electronic devices during the exam viewing.
+In addition, students cannot take any notes or photographs while viewing exams.

-- Only calculators provided by the Office of the Faculty Registrar may be used by students to add totals within the examinations.
+- Only calculators provided by the Office of the Faculty Registrar may be used by students to add totals within an exam.

-- If a student is viewing multiple exams, he or she may only view one exam at a time.
+- If a student is viewing multiple exams, they may only view one exam at a time.

 If you want to spend more time with your exams or consult your notes while doing so, we encourage you to request a digital copy of your exam.
-If the exam is restricted and you aren’t allowed to request a copy, you may request repeat viewing appointments.
+If the exam is restricted, you are not permitted to request a copy.
+However, you may request repeat viewing appointments.
 Otherwise, students are only entitled to one viewing per exam.

 Filling Out an Appeal Form

 Students may not use writing implements during a viewing appointment.
-If you decide to request a recheck or a reread during your viewing, you won’t be able to fill out the request form until you hand in your exam.
-To help you fill out your form afterward, do your best to memorize which questions and issues you would like to address on your form while you still have the exam.
+If you decide to request a recheck or a reread during your viewing, you will not be able to fill out the Reread and Recheck Form until you hand in your exam.
+To help you fill out your form (which you will do after your exam viewing has been completed), during your viewing appointment, do your best to memorize which questions and issues you would like to address on your form.

 Answer keys are only available for exams with multiple-choice questions filled out on Scantron forms.
-For these exams, an answer key is essential to help you add up your marks.
-Please notify the person supervising your viewing if you haven’t received an answer key to go along with such an exam.
+For these exams, an answer key is essential to help you add your marks.
+Please notify the person supervising your exam viewing if you do not receive an answer key in this situation.